autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_goal_planner_module/README.md

 ## Purpose / Role

-Plan path around the goal.

-- Arrive at the designated goal.
-- Modify the goal to avoid obstacles or to pull over at the side of the lane.
+goal_planner generates a smooth path toward the goal and additionnlly searches for safe path and goa to execute dynamic pull_over on the road shoulders lanes following the traffic rules.

 ## Design

-If goal modification is not allowed, park at the designated fixed goal. (`fixed_goal_planner` in the figure below) When allowed, park in accordance with the specified policy(e.g pull over on left/right side of the lane). (`rough_goal_planner` in the figure below).
-Currently rough goal planner only support pull_over feature, but it would be desirable to be able to accommodate various parking policies in the future.
+If goal modification is not allowed, just park at the designated fixed goal using `fixed_goal_planner`.

+If allowed, `rough_goal_planner` works to park around the vacant spots in the shoulder lanes around the goal by executing pull_over toward left or right side of the road lanes.

 ```plantuml
 @startuml